 So what exactly is the difference, anyway?

 - Customer experience is viewed as going a step beyond customer service.
-According to Bruce Jones, Senior Programming Director, Disney Institute, writing for the Harvard Business Review.
-It’s about a bigger picture than just occasions of customer service strung together like beads on a chain.
-Which involves all aspects and functions of the company, including product design, sales, and marketing, finance and service departments.
+According to Bruce Jones, Senior Programming Director, Disney Institute, writing for the Harvard Business Review, it encompasses more than just occasions of customer service strung together like beads on a chain.
+It involves all aspects and functions of the company, including product design, sales, and marketing, finance and service departments.
 It is a living expression of your company’s values, both to your customers and to your employees.

 - For Blake Morgan of Forbes, the essential question also comes down to one of comprehensiveness.
-For Blake, customer experience is about engaging everyone at your company.
-The task should make the customer feel loved, heard, respected, valued.
-Unlike customer service, which often feels more on the transaction base.
+Customer experience is about engaging everyone at your company.
+The task should make the customer feel loved, heard, respected, and valued.
+Customer service often feels more transactional in nature.

 - But perhaps the last word should go to David Brennan of the Maximizer blog, who writes: “If a customer has to call customer service, then something has gone wrong with their experience.”
 Customer service is typically an act, a function, a department, whereas customer experience is a broader concept that is much harder to pin down.